 To Play a P-p-part is about a girl who stammers.
 Gitali desperately wants to take part in a play in school which is about Savitri and Satyavan.
 How will she make that happen?
-Most people in her class make fun of her but her teachers start to hope when she shows initiative and suggests a play, Children of a Lesser God, of her own accord.
+Most people in her class make fun of her but her teachers start to see a glimmer of hope when she shows initiative and suggests a play, Children of a Lesser God, of her own accord.
 It has a deaf and mute girl in its lead.
 Since she won’t have to open her mouth the stammering won’t be a problem.
 Clever, but there is one problem.
-The movie is a romance with intimate moments and not suitable for children.
-Comedic moments are done well and it so real you think it is all unfolding before your eyes.
+Comedic moments are done well and it’s so real that you think it is all unfolding before your eyes.
 Evading a problem isn’t going to make it go away.
 To deal with the truth you have to face it head on.
 These stories have a lesson or two for us world weary adults too.

 Who’s a bully?

-In Bullies, a fat kid who is a good student is spoilt rotten by his parents because they finally got a son after 3 girls.
-Hail patriarchy!
+In Bullies, a fat kid who is a good student is spoilt rotten by his parents because they finally get a son after three girls.
+All hail patriarchy!
 He is bullied because of his flab.
 It talks about a very important issue that affects so many people at so many levels, not only kids.
 Either you have been teased or you have done the teasing or you know someone who has been teased because of his/her weight.
 The story is about learning to deal with body image issues and being comfortable in your own skin.
 A story much needed for our times more so because of bullying online.

-Dear Dad is a funny story which has epistles (letters for the uninitiated) and telegrams from a boy in boarding school to his parents (each of them, mind you, for maximum impact) asking for more money but it falls on deaf ears.
-We get a tiny peek into his life at boarding school (reminded me of Harry Potter because that’s the closest I have come to knowing about life in a boarding school).
+Dear Dad is a funny story which has epistles (letters for the uninitiated) and telegrams from a boy in a boarding school to his parents (each of them, mind you, for maximum impact) asking for more money but it falls on deaf ears.
+We get a tiny peek into his life in the boarding school (reminded me of Harry Potter because that’s the closest I have come to knowing about life in a boarding school).
 Children are sent into boarding school to build character so that kids are self reliant and stand up for themselves.
-I should know.
-I have never lived in one!
 He talks about his mother’s handbag where the phone can never be found (My mom is the same).
 He exaggerates situations which results in more laughs.

 Pandemonium in the classroom

 Mouse C Tung opens with an alarm beeping.
-(I have a hate hate relationship with alarms to this day.)
+(I have a hate-hate relationship with alarms to this day.)
 A sound too familiar to all of us when growing up.
 Winter break is over.
 Time to go back to school.
 Cosy under the blanket, he finds it hard to get up in the morning.
 His school is far from his home.
-So he has to get up at an ungodly hour to reach the school on time.
+So he has to get up at an ungodly hour to reach on time.
 This particular morning he’s looking for his pet mouse but he can’t find him anywhere.
 This boy is like Philip from Enid Blyton’s Adventure series, fond of keeping pets.
 Where has the mouse vanished?
-Meanwhile in school excitement is in the air.
-The class is abuzz with everyone swapping stories.
+Meanwhile excitement is in the air in school.
+The class is abuzz with everyone swapping vacation stories.
 Wait.
-Why is the teacher, the one who is supposed to maintain the decorum, climbed up on the table?
+Why has the teacher, the one who is supposed to maintain decorum, up on the table?